MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -CameraEnabled
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- iOS/iPadOS
+- Android
+- Samsung Knox
+- Windows Arm64 <!---Windows Phone 8.1 --->

-The CameraEnabled parameter specifies whether to enable or disable cameras on devices.
-Valid values for this parameter are:
+The CameraEnabled parameter specifies whether to enable or disable the built-in camera on supported devices.
+Valid values are:

-- $true: Cameras are enabled.
+- $true: The camera is enabled.
-- $false: Cameras are disabled.
-- $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available on the following types of devices:

-- Windows Phone 8.1
-- Apple iOS 6+
-- Android 4+
+- $false: The camera is disabled.

 ```yaml
 Type: Boolean